rnickmccandless/weather-app/README.md

 # Weather App

 This weather application accepts an address and displays the current temperature, high & low temperatures, and a forecast of high & low temperatures for the next six days.
+Results are cached by zip code

 There are two external endpoint requests required for this application to successfully retrieve weather information: